okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 It is introduced to be able to run `stateful applications` that need:

-1. A stable pod hostname (instead of podname-randomstr)
+1. A stable pod hostname (instead of podname-randomstr) - will have an index ie podname-0, podname-1 etc.